Check what rent already includes

 Apartment utility calculator

-Apartment utilities are usually driven by electric usage, included services, water billing rules, fixed fees, and renter-paid extras.
+Estimate an apartment utility bill from electric usage, included services, water billing rules, fixed fees, shared billing, and renter-paid extras.
 Start with these apartment defaults, then replace them with your own bill lines.

 If water, sewer, trash, or gas is included in rent, leave those costs out of the utility estimate.

-A small apartment can still have a high bill when resistance heat, window AC, or poor insulation runs often.
+A small apartment can still have a high electric bill when resistance heat, window AC, poor insulation, or top-floor heat gain runs often.

 Many renter bills include admin fees, allocation formulas, or shared water charges that do not track your usage exactly.